-Implementing the LIBOR market model with lattice method is difficult.
-To make the pricing procedure by lattice method feasible, we construct a recombining binomial tree to depict the evolution of the forward LIBOR rate.
-In this model, we have all the forward rates for the different maturity at any node of the recombining binomial tree.
-With these rates on the nodes, we can easily figure out the early exercise decision for the American style derivatives which is a tough work in the Monte Carlo simulation.
+To implement the LIBOR market model, we construct a recombining binomial tree to depict the evolution of the forward LIBOR rate.
+In this model, we have all the forward rates for the whole maturity at any node of the recombining binomial tree.
+With these rates, we can easily figure out the early exercise decision for the American style derivatives which is a tough work in the Monte Carlo simulation.

 After constructing the recombining binomial tree, the payoff of the interest rate derivatives on each node can be obtained.
-The pricing value of the derivatives can be calculated by backward induction method.
+The pricing procedures of the derivatives can be calculated by backward induction with the conditional probability.
 We use the proposed model to calculate the value of bond option on zero coupon bond and caplets.
 Comparing to the theoretical value, we find the theoretical value and lattice method is close.
 However, with the stage between period by period increases, the difference between theoretical value and lattice method decreases.
 Besides, as the volatility increases the converge rate of RMSE decrease.